Man Singh I: Cultural achievements

 Raja Man Singh was a devotee of the deity Krishna.
-He had a seven-storied temple of Krishna constructed for Srila Rupa Goswami, disciple of Sri Caitanya Mahaprabhu, in Vrindavan.
+He had a seven-storied temple of Krishna constructed for Rupa Goswami, disciple of Chaitanya Mahaprabhu, in Vrindavan.
 The cost of construction was one crore rupees at that time.
 The four-storey temple is still present at Vrindavan.
 He also constructed a temple of Krishna at his capital, Amber.
 The place is now known as "Kanak Vrindavan" near Amber Ghati of Jaipur.
 He constructed the temple of Shila Devi at Amber Fort.
 He also constructed and repaired many temples at Benaras, Allahabad and various other places.
-He added much beautification to his palace at Amber.It is believed his son Jagat Singh I received education from Goswami Tulsidas and Man Singh himself used to attend his religious lectures.
+He added much beautification to his palace at Amber.It is believed his son Jagat Singh I received education from Tulsidas and Man Singh himself used to attend his religious lectures.
 Tulsidas was a contemporary of Akbar and author of Ramacharitamanasa, also known as the Tulasi Ramayana, and much other famous poetry devoted to Rama and Hanuman.

 Amber Fort in Jaipur, the residence of Man Singh I.

 Ram Mandir in Islamabad, Pakistan is built by him.

 The door of Amber Fort depicting Shila Devi, brought by Man Singh I.

 Man Mandir Ghat in Varanasi built by Man Singh I.

 Govind Dev Temple in Vrindavan built by Man Singh I.

 Tomb of Raja Man Singh in Jhelum.